-Staff shared their frustration of not being able to find pumps, which cut patient care time.
+Staff shared their frustrations of not being able to find pumps, which cut patient care time.
 Once located, equipment was often broken or dirty, leading to a new search and more wasted time.

 The Lean team restated the goal of improving availability and developed a standard, documented procedure for distribution, storage and cleaning the pumps.
-A designated space for equipment saved the hospital money on inventory by reducing waste.
+A designated space for equipment helped save the hospital money on inventory by reducing waste.

 Sometimes the answer is simple.
 Another great example of Lean in action is Delnor Hospital, in Geneva, Illinois.
 The number of women choosing the hospital for their maternity services grew to a point where management nearly embarked on an $80 million expansion.

-Work-Out sessions allowed staff to use common tools to create more focused and productive meetings, and employees feel more empowered to make decisions and manage change.
+Work-Out sessions allowed staff to use common tools to create more focused and productive meetings, as well as make employees feel empowered to make decisions and manage change.

-These results have increased enthusiasm for Lean Six Sigma in healthcare, spurred ideas for new projects and inspired improved performance throughout Doctors Hospital.
+These results have helped increase the enthusiasm for Lean Six Sigma in healthcare, and spurred ideas for new projects and inspired improved performance throughout Doctors Hospital.

-Using data to identify the real problem, along with a focus on continuous improvement, can help healthcare providers move through the challenges of healthcare reform, increased demand and shrinking budgets with great success.
+Using data to identify the real problems, along with a focus on continuous improvement, can help healthcare providers move through the challenges of healthcare reform, increased demand and shrinking budgets.